Does theft occur in residences

 Most of our larcenies involve items left unattended and unlocked.
 Refer to the Theft Prevention page again - notice that most of the thefts that occurred occurred in unlocked areas.
-We receive many reports of bookbags and their contents being stolen while left outside the dining areas and living rooms, in entryways, or in other public areas of the halls.
+We receive many reports of bookbags and their contents being stolen while left outside the living rooms, in entryways or in other public areas of the halls.
 Theft has also been reported from unlocked residential rooms.

 How can I protect myself?
 Crime Prevention Strategies for Campus Residents